“Just go ahead and collect the data, send it over to us, and we’ll look after it.”

 However, the most critical factor is the transfer of personal data within the 10% remains.
 Within the remaining 10%, there can be false positives—always remember, it is not uncommon for the other side, in U.S. proceedings, to demand the release of the entire document review population (the data uploaded into the review data pool).

 So, how do we simultaneously balance time constraints and data protection concerns?

 Stage 3: Hosting, Review, and Preparation of the Data

-The objective is to keep the maximum amount of data in the country and still allow legal departments and lawyers outside the jurisdiction to analyze it.
+The objective is to keep the maximum amount of data in the country and allow legal departments and lawyers outside the jurisdiction to analyze it.
 In doing so, our clients could always leverage technologies such as automated redaction and predefined machine learning models to detect review genuineness.

 What does this ultimately mean to you and your eDiscovery landscape?

-Interested in working with Sandline?
+Are you interested in working with Sandline?
 Contact us today.